The Villanova receiver is recovered from a foot injury and looking forward to 2012

 Villanova played Temple in the fourth annual Mayor's Cup game on August 31, 2012 at Lincoln Financial Field.

-Brian Flinn returns for his eighth season as Villanova's wide receivers coach in 2012.
-Flinn will also oversee Villanova's national recruiting efforts as the program's Recruiting Coordinator for the third straight season.
+Brian Flinn returns for his ninth season as Villanova's wide receivers coach in 2013.
+Flinn will also oversee Villanova's national recruiting efforts as the program's Recruiting Coordinator for the fourth straight season.
 He is currently in his second stint on the Main Line.
 He was previously at Villanova from 2000-01 where he coached the tight ends and assisted with the offensive line.
-His specific recruiting area will consist of Western Pennsylvania and Northeast Ohio.
+His specific recruiting area will consist of Western Pennsylvania, Ohio and Northern New Jersey.

 In 2009, Flinn coached junior wide receiver Matt Szczur to numerous honors including CAA Offensive Player of the Year, first team All-CAA and first team All-American honors from the Sports Network, Associated Press and the Walter Camp Foundation.
 In addition, Szczur was named the Most Outstanding Player at the FCS National Championship game.
 Flinn also guided senior wideout Brandyn Harvey to second team All-CAA accolades in 2009.